HB-3746, an Update to Data Breach Law in The State of Texas

-Texas’s House Bill 3746 or HB 3746 is data breach notification law that amends previous breach notification statutes within the state of Texas.
+Texas’s House Bill 3746 or HB 3746 is a data breach notification law that amends previous breach notification statutes within the state of Texas.
 The aim of HB-3746 is to provide Texas residents with a greater level of protection in relation to personal information that may be leaked in data breaches, as well as change the ways in which they are notified of such breaches.
 The bill is expected to be signed into law on September 1st, 2021, and makes two primary changes to existing breach notification legislation within the state of Texas.

 First, the updated law requires the Texas Attorney General’s office to begin posting “a listing of the notifications” on its website when it receives notifications of data breaches that affect more than 250 residents within the state of Texas.
 The statute does not specify or describe what form of listing should be posted, but instead prohibits the listing of “ any information that may compromise a business’ data security”, or anything that contains sensitive personal information or confidential information as stated by law.